 A unique insulation method used in the Columbia Bugaboot Plus IV Omni-Heat is a reflective metallic lining that reflects more body heat into the boot.
 While uncommon, this lining allowed the Bugaboot to insulate relatively well with only 200 grams of additional synthetic insulation.

 Most of the synthetically insulated boots in our review disclosed the amount of insulation used (check the specs column under each boot for that number).
-Most boots use between 200 and 400 grams of synthetic insulation.
-The top-performing boots for warmth, like the Vasque Snoburban and the Oboz Bridger 10, use 400g — and the difference is noticeable.
+Most boots use between 200g and 400g/m2 densities of synthetic insulation.
+This number doesn't refer to the actual amount of insulation used, or the corresponding weight of that insulation, but rather to how densely packed the fibers are.
+In one square meter of insulation, 400g will have double the weight than 200g, so is obviously thicker and has more fibers.
+The top-performing boots for warmth, like the Vasque Snowburban and the Oboz Bridger 10, use 400g — and the difference is noticeable.
 In our ice bucket test, we could quickly tell how much warmer these two boots were than the rest, and they ended up with the highest scores for warmth.

 Water conducts temperature much faster than air, and in the winter time, whatever water you may encounter is likely to be very cold.
 Boot makers protect the foot from outside moisture in two ways.
 The boot can be made using inherently waterproof materials like treated leather or rubber, or it can be constructed using a thin waterproof membrane, not unlike a rain jacket sewn into the interior lining of the boot.
 Using fully waterproof materials like neoprene and rubber will keep water out, but often at the cost of breathability.
 Depending on the material used, the outer shell may need to be periodically treated to keep them shedding water as well as when they were brand new, especially if they use an animal leather to exclude water.